 Despite the long list of benefits for the use of AI and its impact on society, some ethical debates persist.
 Concerns and other issues are constantly raised regarding the data we are exposed to and the way we understand, interpret, share, and reproduce information.
 This avertedly shapes policy, often dismissing ethical questions on bias, disinformation, the social and psychological impact, as well as the implications for how machines and software interact with humans in the 21st century.

-In line with our continuous efforts of promoting a multi-disciplinary and multi-stakeholder effort in addressing ethical, policy- and research-related questions, the University of Nicosia, through the Artificial Intelligence Lab (AILab), the Department of Computer Science at the University of Nicosia, and the Office of the Senior Vice-Rector, in collaboration with the Cyprus National Bioethics Committee and the European Commission Representation in Cyprus organise a two-day, high-level research conference on the topic of “Artificial Intelligence: Ethics and Society in a Technologically Fused World”.
+In line with our continuous efforts of promoting a multi-disciplinary and multi-stakeholder effort in addressing ethical, policy- and research-related questions, the University of Nicosia, through the Artificial Intelligence Lab (AILab), the Department of Computer Science at the University of Nicosia, the Department of Digital Innovation at the University of Nicosia, and the Office of the Senior Vice-Rector, in collaboration with the Cyprus National Bioethics Committee and the European Commission Representation in Cyprus organise a high-level research conference on the topic of “Artificial Intelligence: Ethics and Society in a Technologically Fused World”.

-The two-day conference is scheduled to take place on 5-6 November 2021 at the University of Nicosia.
+The conference is scheduled to take place on 5th November 2021 at the University of Nicosia (online format).
 Only a multi-disciplinary and multi-stakeholder effort can find the best ways to address these concerns, including experts and academics of various disciplines, such as AI, computer science and engineering, ethics, philosophy, economics, medicine, politics, psychology, sociology, law, and history.
 As such, we invite experts, academics, and researchers to contribute to a selected theme and participate in our conference.